ovh/docs/pages/web_cloud/domains/glue_registry/guide.en-gb.md

 To do this, log in to your [OVHcloud Control Panel](/links/manager){.external}, then go to the `Web Cloud`{.action} section.
 In the left-hand column, click `Domain names`{.action}, then select *the domain name for which you want to customise the DNS servers*.

 Go to the `DNS servers`{.action} tab, then click `Modify DNS servers`{.action}.
 Then replace your current DNS servers with those you would like to use as custom DNS servers.

+> [!warning]
+>
+> If your custom DNS servers have been created with the extensions *.eu*, *.it*, *.be* or *.de*, enter **obligatory** the associated IP address for each of your custom DNS servers, respectively.
+>
+> Without this, custom DNS servers will not be registered correctly, and will not work with your domain name.
+>

 Finalise the steps and, if necessary, refer to the instructions set out in our documentation "[Modifying an OVHcloud domain name’s DNS servers](/pages/web_cloud/domains/dns_server_general_information)”.